eitanpo/dotfiles/README.md

 source ~/.macos
 ```

-Configure Terminal colors by importing theme from `resources/` folder.
+Configure Terminal colors by importing theme from `resources/` folder (a new theme would be created).
 Use the imported theme for startup and as default.

 ## Configure Git